Bumblebee2019/Plant-Irrigation-System/README.md

 # Project Steps:
 First, I am testing one moisture sensor to make sure it works properly.
 Moisture sensors measure resistance, which varies based on the amount of water present in soil.
-Wet soil is much butter at conducting electricity than dry soil, which means that wet soil has a lower resistance than dry soil (https://lastminuteengineers.com/soil-moisture-sensor-arduino-tutorial/).
+Wet soil is much butter at conducting electricity than dry, which means that wet soil has a lower resistance than dry soil (https://lastminuteengineers.com/soil-moisture-sensor-arduino-tutorial/).
+To test that the sensor is working correctly, I set a threshold of 460 in the code.
+When the reading is above 500, then the soil is too dry and the plant needs to be watered.
+Then, in the serial monitor, I display the results.

 ![Diagram](Moisture_Sensor.PNG)
+I first just lay the sensor on the table (the air is dry, so reading > 460) and then dip it in a cup of water to test (water reading is obviously < 460).